niemopen/niem-naming-design-rules/ndr6src.md

 ## 9.2 Rules for XSD types

 This section provides rules for *type definitions* in the XSD representation of a model.
 A type definition in XML Schema can create a complex data type - a type for elements with child elements - with `xs:complexType`).
-It can also create a simple data type - a type for elements with a literal value - with `xs:simpleType`.
+It can also create a simple data type, a type for elements with a literal value, with `xs:simpleType`.

 **Rule 9-25:** Name of type definitions || A type definition that does not define a [*proxy type*](#def) MUST have a name ending in "Type"; all other XSD components MUST NOT.
 (N5R 11-2)